pi3d/pi3d.github.com/sphinx/FAQ.rst

       You can also use the shader 2d_flat which takes pixels from an image and maps them to the screen, see below.
-The advantage of this method is that it can use the even simpler Canvas object and
+The advantage of this method is that it can use the even simpler Canvas object and it always stays in the same place relative to the camera so you only need one camera, which can be the default one that you don't have to bother creating.
+See below.

 #.
 How do I display 2D images in front of a 3D scene: